Leefinance/Quantitative-finance-papers-using-deep-learning/README.md

 - **Deep Learning Approximation for Stochastic Control Problems** (2016), J. Han and Weinan E. [[pdf]](https://arxiv.org/pdf/1611.07422.pdf)
   + Focus: It develops a deep learning approach that directly solves high-dimensional stochastic control problems based on Monte-Carlo sampling and test this approach using examples from the areas of optimal trading.
+- **Machine learning and the cross-section of expected stock returns** (2018), M. Messmer [[pdf]](http://www1.unisg.ch/www/edis.nsf/SysLkpByIdentifier/4816/$FILE/dis4816.pdf)
+  + Focus: Modeling expected cross-sectional stock returns has a long tradition in asset pricing.
+It is motivated by shortcomings of classical portfolio sorting approaches and tackles the task with alternative methodologies including classical linear models and more advanced machine learning algorithms. as well.
 ## 5. Explaining machine learning
 - **A Unified Approach to Interpreting Model Predictions** (2017), S. M. Lundberg and S.-I. Lee [[pdf]](https://papers.nips.cc/paper/7062-a-unified-approach-to-interpreting-model-predictions.pdf)
   + Focus: It presents a unified framework for interpreting predictions, SHAP (SHapley Additive exPlanations).
 SHAP assigns each feature